-Red Sox Offseason Primer: Contract Situations For Each Player After 2019 Season
+NESN

 Catchers

-Juan Ceteno — Arbitration 1
+Juan Centeno — Arbitration 1

 Oscar Hernandez — Free agent